Carrier Roasting Co.

 On the other hand, some folks are keen to the truth and are willing to put in the work to bring these coffees to life in the market.
-Our friend Aleco Chigounis, founder of Red Fox Coffee Merchants, has been on the ground for years, forging close bonds with cooperatives that have previously not had good and fair access to the specialty market for their best coffees.
-This kind of work often requires long and steep drives over the snow capped peaks of the Andes and down into remote villages, sketchy hikes on foot trails connecting small farm to small farm, and most importantly a commitment to be there year after year, negotiating fair and fixed prices for quality as dedicated producers redesign their practices and make incremental improvements.
-This past year we made one such journey with our partners at Red Fox, and were convinced of the impact of the work.
+Our friends at Red Fox Coffee Merchants have been on the ground for years, forging close bonds with cooperatives and communities that have previously not had good and fair access to the specialty market for their best coffees.
+They work closely with strong partners at origin, like Prudencio Vargas Saenz in Cusco and Tibed Yujra in Puno, to bring the best coffees to market and ensure the producers receive the full agreed upon price.
+This kind of work often requires long and steep drives over the snow capped peaks of the Andes and down into remote villages, tough hikes on foot trails connecting small farms, and most importantly a mutual commitment to work together year after year, negotiating fair and fixed prices for quality as dedicated producers retool their practices towards specialty production and make incremental improvements.
+We had an opportunity to visit some of these remote communities with our partners at Red Fox, and were convinced of the impact of the work.

-The Altiplano, or “high plain” in Spanish, is the Andean plateau, the roof of South America, and is a perfect metaphor for the way we view the potential of Peru.
-With Altiplano, we are seeking to create a consistent brand that stays on our menu for the entire Peru season, or about 6 months.
-This offers us an outlet for larger volumes of coffee from Peru as we increase our commitments to the development of this supply chain.
+The Altiplano, or “high plain” in Spanish, is the Andean plateau, the roof of South America, and is a perfect metaphor for the way we view the coffee of Peru.
+With Altiplano, we are seeking to create a reliable brand that stays on our menu for the entire Peru season, or about 6 months.
+This offers us an outlet for larger volumes of coffee from Peru as we increase our commitments to the success of this supply chain.